About the author

 Khem Animation Film Festival

-Held in Newark, New Jersey, the Khem Animation Film Festival (KAFF) celebrates Black talent in animation, visual effects (VFX), and gaming.
+Held in Newark, New Jersey, the Khem Animation Film Festival (KAFF) is a BIPOC film festival celebrating Black talent in animation, VFX, and gaming.
 KAFF spotlights unique projects while championing minorities in the animation industry.

 Georgia Latino International Film Festival